gamemanual0/gm0/source/docs/robot-design/drivetrains/tank.rst

 It is suggested that a four wheel drivetrain be close to, or exactly, a square.
 Otherwise, one may encounter problems turning.
-**Weight distribution is furthermore a large factor that should be considered: the more weight in the back, the better**.
+**:term:`Weight distribution` is furthermore a large factor that should be considered: the more weight in the back, the better**.
 Off-center turning, which may or may not be a drawback, is nearly ubiquitous among 4 wheel drives.